JuliaEarth/GeoStats.jl/docs/src/resources/education.md

 # Education

 Geostatistics is often misunderstood as *"classical statistics applied to geospatial data"*.
-To correct this unfortunate misunderstanding, the best we can do as a community is to list educational resources.
+To correct this misunderstanding, we recommend the following educational resources.

 ## Learning resources